SonicEraZoR/Portal-Base/README.md

 * Flashlight is enabled
 * NPCs can actually shoot you now (And even through portals!
 Because apparently Valve left some code for that)
 * Backported crosshair from current version of Half-Life 2
-* No crashes on the map load in Half-Life 2 and Episode 1, don't know about the Episode 2, needs testing
+* No crashes on the map load in Half-Life 2 and Episodes
 * Even if "sv_regeneration_wait_time" is higher than 1 second, red tint will now be on the screen only for 1 second
+* You won't get stuck in non-solid static props near portals

 ## Dependencies